How To Instill An Automation Mindset in Your Organization

 4. Invest in tools

 Once the processes are documented using the methodology mentioned above, it is a breeze to create process maps and identify steps that can be automated.
-Tools play an important role hereon.
+Task automation tools play an important role hereon.

 At Integromat, we use Gitbook for documentation, Draw.io to create process maps or flow diagrams and ClickUp to manage projects and delegate tasks.
 And we eat our own dog food by automating everything we can using Integromat.